-Study area located in the southwestern portion of Gujarat, beside the Arabian Sea.
+Study area is located in the southwestern portion of Gujarat, beside the Arabian Sea.
 It covers about 3,754 km² in the Saurashtra Peninsula and is located between 20°42′N and 21°21′N latitude and 70°14′E and 71°01′E longitude.
-The district is bounded by Junagadh to the north, Amreli to the east, and the Arabian Sea along its southern and western margins.
+The district shares boundary with Junagadh to the north, Amreli to the east, and the Arabian Sea along its southern and western margins.
 The region has coastal plains, gently rolling uplands, and forested hill tracts that are part of the Gir ecosystem.
 The geology of the Gir Somnath District is primarily composed of Deccan Trap basaltic formations, coastal sedimentary deposits, alluvium, laterites, and miliolite limestone (geological survey of India, 2012; Prizomwala et al., 2018).
 The coastal plains of GSDD have clayey-silty soils, while the black cotton soils that come from basalt weathering are farther inland (Pathak, 2024).
 The district does not have a lot of rivers, ponds, or reservoirs.
-Most of the flood-prone areas are near the shore, while the hill ranges are in the north that influencing regional drainage and groundwater recharge.
+Most of the flood-prone areas are near the shore, while the hill ranges are in the north that influences regional drainage and groundwater recharge.
 The district has a semi-arid to subtropical climate, with hot summers, mild winters, and an average of 900 to 1,000 mm of rain each year, mostly from monsoons (Yadav et al., 2021).
-In Figure 1, the Digital Elevation Model (DEM) map of Gir Somnath District and Diu (GSDD) represents the spatial variation of terrain elevation across the study area which is controlling drainage of the district.
+Figure 1, showsthe Digital Elevation Model (DEM) map of Gir Somnath District and Diu (GSDD) represents the spatial variation of terrain elevation across the study area which is controlling drainage of the district.
 The Hiran, Saraswati, Machchundari, and Shingoda rivers are seasonal rivers that start in the uplands and flow to the sea (Jha et al., 2024; Prizomwala et al., 2018).
 Many check dams and reservoirs help store water during the monsoon season and recharge groundwater, but groundwater is still the main source of water for homes and farms.
 People mostly make a living by farming, and the most important crops are groundnut, cotton, wheat, sesame, sugarcane, coconut, Kesar mango, and pearl millet (Pandey, 2023).
 Fishing, tourism, and some small level industries help in district's economical growth such as a Diu, Somnath Mandir, and forest range, especially around Sasan Gir National Park, which famous for The Asiatic lion lives.
 Groundwater salinisation and rising human pressure are all environmental problems that make hydrogeochemical assessment necessary for managing water resources over the long term.

 Methodology

 In this Investigation, initially QGIS 3.28 was used to prepare the study area grid map and obtain sampling coordinates.
 That Co-ordinates are used during the pre-monsoon season (May-2024) to conduct a hydrochemical investigation in the Gir Somnath District and Diu (GSDD) region of Gujarat.
 In Figure 2, a total of 57 water samples (G1–G57) were collected using a 6 × 6 km² grid-based sampling approach to ensure uniform spatial coverage of the study area.
-The samples included 20 borewells, 32 dugwells, one sample hand pump, one dam, one lake, one river, and one supply water sample.
+The sampling points included 20 borewells, 32 dugwells, one sample hand pump, one dam, one lake, one river, and one supply water sample.
 Water samples were collected in pre-cleaned 1-L high-density polyethylene (HDPE) bottles after flushing the source for 10–15 minutes to avoid contamination.